THE FALL SALE EXTENDED 40% PLUS AN EXTRA 25% OFF

 Image credit: The Shutter Store

 Full height shutters offer maximum coverage, and give a space a real “wow factor.”
-They are our most popular selling shutter style.
-Alongside their aesthetic benefits, full height shutters offer the most insulation and privacy.
-The downside is that full height shutters don't offer as much light control as tier-on-tier do.
+They're our most popular shutter style.
+Alongside their looks, full height shutters offer the most insulation and privacy.
+They don't offer as much light control as tier-on-tier, but will suit virtually any window type.

 Solid